Bengal governor returns SEC’s joining report to state govt ahead of panchayat polls | Politics

 Bengal governor returns SEC’s joining report to state govt ahead of panchayat polls

-West Bengal Governor Dr CV Ananda Bose on Wednesday night returned the joining report of State Election Commissioner SEC Rajiva Sinha ahead of the July 8 panchayat polls, a well-placed source at the Raj Bhavan said.
+West Bengal Governor Dr CV Ananda Bose on Wednesday night returned the joining report of State Election Commissioner SEC Rajiva Sinha to the state government ahead of the July 8 panchayat polls, a well-placed source at the Raj Bhavan said.

 - Country: